 *Plus about 1-2 tablespoons of olive oil, ghee, or avocado oil to finish the tenderloin in a cast iron pan after it’s cooked.

 This recipe is written for simple (yet effective) seasoning with salt and pepper, but there are loads of alternative ways you can add extra flavor to the meat.

-- Use a marinade – use a balsamic and rosemary, maple dijon, or sesame and ginger marinade to infuse extra flavor in the dish.
-Add a ¼-½ of a cup of the total marinade in the recipe here.
+- Use a marinade – use a balsamic and rosemary, maple dijon, or sesame and ginger marinade to infuse extra flavor into the dish.
+Add a ¼-½ cup of the total marinade in the recipe here.

-- Balsamic dijon – spread a tablespoon of dijon mustard, a ¼ cup of balsamic vinegar, and a sprig of rosemary to the bag.
+- Balsamic dijon – spread a tablespoon of dijon mustard, a ¼ cup of balsamic vinegar, and a sprig of rosemary into the bag.

 - Brine – use this method to brine your pork tenderloin to impart a great depth of flavor and super tender meat.
 Then drain the brine and sous vide.

 The equipment is actually really straightforward to sous vide from home!
 Essentially, all you need is a sous vide machine itself (this is the part you plug in that sits in the water and controls the temperature), a bag to cook your food in, and a bucket or pot of water.
 I know it can sound intimidating, but honestly, it can take up about as much space as an immersion blender.
 I’ve personally used a handful of the top sous vides on the market and the one below is my absolute favorite:

 - The Anova Sous Vide is the most highly-rated sous vide for very good reason.
 The sous vide itself is a (roughly) foot-long gadget that controls the temperature of the water and keeps it whirling in your pot.
 It’s slick, easy to use, compact, and will work with any container you already have on hand.
 I really love mine.